 Together with Portuguese violinist Francisca Portugal, she explores the surprising possibilities of a violin duo as Grimm Duette - by creating new arrangements of chamber or orchestral pieces, as well as commissioning new music and finding ways to use ensemble as small as eight strings in educational purposes and non-traditional environments.

-Alongside her performing work, Natálie served as a curator for the Echoes of Nothing series, developing side programming for Muziekgebouw aan't IJ between 2020-2022 and has been invited as a guest curator for Sunday Sounds series in Muziekgebouw aan't IJ for the 2023-2024 season.
+Alongside her performing work, Natálie has taken the master level course Curatorial Practices in Music: Curatorial leadership & Management and in ArtEz, served as a curator for the Echoes of Nothing series, developing side programming for Muziekgebouw aan't IJ between 2020-2022 and has been invited as a guest curator for Sunday Sounds series in Muziekgebouw aan't IJ for the 2023-2024 season.
+As an intern, she has continued her training path towards cultural organising behind the curtains for the 2024 edition of the Gaudeamus Festival.

 Growing up in a family of visual artists and in the culturally abundant region of South Moravia, Natálie's cultivated interest in a wide array of art forms from an early age, eventually choosing to focus her studies on music.